MikkoMur/audio_ML_demo/README.md

 Run `python -m pip install -r requirements.txt` to install the python dependencies for the demos.

+Then `jupyter-lab` at project root to access the notebooks.

 ## UrbanSound8k

 Audio demos done with the UrbanSound8k dataset <https://urbansounddataset.weebly.com/urbansound8k.html>